How to Pay International Contractors in Mexico [2024]

 Step #2: Determine the best way to pay your contractors

-Before you start working with independent contractors, it’s worth agreeing on the payment method, and there are a few you can choose from.
+Before you start working with independent contractors, you'll need to agree on the payment method, and there are a few you can choose from.
 It’s important to find an option that works both for your business and your contractors.
 Here is what you can consider:

 Wire transfer: You can either open a local bank account and transfer the funds to your Mexican contractor’s account or go with an international bank transfer.
 While it’s the most common payment method, it can be quite costly due to currency conversion rates and transfer fees.